 Transdermal patches are small, adhesive patches applied to the skin to deliver active ingredients painlessly through the skin and into the bloodstream.

-This pathway is very efficient as it bypasses the digestive system and liver - where much of the ingredients are broken down and filtered out by your body - meaning that transdermal absorption can significantly increase the level of active ingredients that actually get absorbed and put to use (bioavailability).
+This pathway is very efficient as it bypasses the digestive system and liver - where much of the ingredients are broken down and filtered out by your body - meaning that absorption this way can significantly increase the level of active ingredients that actually get absorbed and put to use (bioavailability).

 This means that for some substances patches have the potential to deliver better results than the same dosage would via oral administration.

-Transdermal drug delivery has been used in medicinal settings for many years for a variety of drug treatments - from nicotine patches to help smokers quit to HRT patches to aid with symptoms of menopause.
+Transdermal delivery has been used in medicinal settings for many years for a variety of treatments - from nicotine patches to help smokers quit to HRT patches to aid with symptoms of menopause.

-There are a few different types of transdermal patches that are used for different ingredients, but they all act in a very similar way.
+There are a few different types of patches that are used for different ingredients, but they all act in a very similar way.

 When a transdermal patch is applied to the skin, the adhesive mix in the patch acts on the skin to allow the ingredients to be delivered and absorbed through the skin pores, and from there into the capillaries which carry them to the bloodstream.